Bank Fraud Laywer

 If you or your business are under investigation, or you have been arrested, invited for a voluntary interview, charged or face proceedings for any allegations relating to fraud against a bank or other financial institution, the specialist team at JMW can provide expert advice, assistance and representation.

-We have been and are involved in some of the biggest business crime investigations and prosecutions, and are ranked a top-tier fraud firm by the Legal 500, as well as Chambers and Partners.
+We have been and are involved in some of the largest and most complex business crime investigations and prosecutions, and are ranked a top-tier fraud firm by the Legal 500, as well as Chambers and Partners.

-The specialist team has experience in dealing with all kinds of fraud and the specialist knowledge to deal with even the most complex of cases.
+The specialist team has experience in dealing with all kinds of fraud and the specialist knowledge to handle even the most complex cases.
 To find out how we can help you, call us now on 0345 872 6666, or fill in our online enquiry form and we will get back to you.

 How JMW Can Help

 We represent individuals and corporate entities accused of bank fraud, which is commonly prosecuted as offences of conspiracy to defraud or fraud by false representation.
-It could also include specific regulatory or money laundering offences.
-We have a specialist team of solicitors who will be able to assist no matter what offence is alleged and provide advice every step of the way.
+It may also include specific regulatory or money laundering offences.
+We have a specialist team of solicitors who can assist you no matter what offence is alleged and provide advice every step of the way.

 The experienced and knowledgeable team at JMW has the skills and expertise to build the best possible defence case for you.
 Whether your matter is privately funded on an individual or corporate basis, or through a legal aid representation order, you can rest assured that we will offer a proactive, robust and cost-effective service.
 We have extensive knowledge of this area of the law and a track record of success in defending individuals accused of bank fraud offences.

-Please note that we do not offer a free advice service or no win, no fee funding to consumers wishing to complain about the service offered by their bank.
-Our representation is offered in the context of criminal allegations and alleged fraud.
-If you are in doubt, we will be happy to discuss your requirements and point you to an alternative service.
+Please note that we do not offer a free advice service or no-win, no-fee funding to consumers wishing to complain about the service offered by their bank.
+Our representation is offered in the context of defending criminal allegations and alleged fraud.
+If you are the victim of fraud, you should make a report to Action Fraud.
+If you wish to complain about the service provided by your bank, they will have an internal complaints procedure, including information on how you may involve the Financial Services Ombudsman.

 Types of Bank Fraud

-There are many types of fraud that can be associated with a bank or other financial institution.
+Many types of fraud can be associated with a bank or other financial institution.
 Our experience includes representing companies and individuals alleged to be concerned in the following:

 Sentences/Penalties for Fraud